Samthesimpsons/Notes-for-Advance-Git/README.md

     Note that ```origin``` is the standard naming convention of the remote repository ID we are linking to.
 We can even add multiple remotes.

     ```bash
+    # Adding the remote repository with an ID called origin
     git remote add origin https://github.com/Samthesimpsons/git-demo.git

+    # Rename the current default branch name of master to main
     git branch -M main

+    # Push to remote repository the local main branch
     # -u sets upstream, such that in the future we will push to the origin main just by saying git push
+    # The remote repository branch name will be called main too
     git push -u origin main
     ```
 2.